percona/pmm-doc/docs/details/dashboards/kubernetes_monitor_operators.md

-# Kubernetes monitoring for Percona operators
+# Kubernetes monitoring for Percona Operators

 !!! caution alert alert-warning "Important"
     This feature is still in [Technical Preview](https://docs.percona.com/percona-monitoring-and-management/details/glossary.html#technical-preview) and is subject to change.
 We recommend that early adopters use this feature for testing purposes only.